nautobot/nautobot/nautobot/docs/development/apps/migration/migrating-an-app-from-v1.md

 #### Convert Relationship Type between Prefix and VRF to Many to Many

 [Prefixes](../../../user-guide/core-data-model/ipam/prefix.md) now no longer has a ForeignKey to [VRF](../../../user-guide/core-data-model/ipam/vrf.md).
 Instead, the Many to Many relationship is now defined on the VRF side as `VRF.prefixes`.
+VRF is no longer assigned to an IPAddress and is now on the parent Prefix.
+It is now a M2M relationship between the VRF and Prefix.
+VRF is also no longer a uniqueness constraint on the Prefix.
+Namespace is used instead.
+There is a default `Global` Namespace that all Prefixes are migrated into from 1.x.

 ## Code Updates

 ### Update Code Import Locations

+Most changes in code location arise from the merging of the `nautobot.utilities` module into the `nautobot.core` module.

+??? info "Full table of code location changes"
+    {data-table user-guide/administration/upgrading/from-v1/tables/v2-code-location-changes.yaml}

 ### Replace PluginMenuItem with NavMenueItem